victorfeijo/chess95/README.md

 ## Project Structure

 Most of the architecture was inherited from [AEboilerplate](https://github.com/agencyenterprise/aeboilerplate/blob/master/docs/documentation.md) with a few additions.
 The application is divided in two independent applications.
-The **api**, which represents the back-end built on top of NodeJs, Express and PostgreSQL database.
-And the **client**, a front-end application generated using `create-react-app`.
+The **api**, which represents the back-end built on top of NodeJs, Express and PostgreSQL database, and the **client** - a front-end application generated using `create-react-app`.

 Here's a list describing each technology used by each application: